 Creating a foundation for Sixties Scoop survivors

-The approved national settlement for Sixties Scoop survivors provides $50 million to establish a Sixties Scoop Foundation.
+The approved national settlement for Sixties Scoop survivors provided $50 million to establish a Sixties Scoop Healing Foundation.

-This Foundation is fully independent of government.
-And it is for everyone impacted by the Sixties Scoop, and primarily for survivors across the country—Inuit, First Nations, Métis, non-status—everyone.
+This Foundation is fully independent of the government.
+And it is for everyone impacted by the Sixties Scoop, the survivors across the country—Inuit, First Nations, Métis, non-status—everyone.

-Between December 2019 and February 2020, the Engagement team hosted an online engagement survey and 10 Sixties Scoop Survivor Foundation Engagement sessions in the following locations:
+Between December 2019 and February 2020, the Engagement team hosted an online engagement survey and 10 Sixties Scoop Survivor Healing Foundation Engagement sessions in the following locations: